 - construction – Many foreign workers, especially from Ukraine and Asia, work in construction.

-- hospitality & services – Hotels and restaurants in big cities hire many foreigners.
+- hospitality & services – Hotels and restaurants in big cities hire foreign staff.

 - Work culture – Poland is often described as having a disciplined corporate culture, where employees take jobs seriously and organizations emphasize efficiency.